TonyCYTW/TonyCYTW.github.io/_pages/about.md

 In a previous life, I was an aspiring biochemist and worked on microcompartments in Salmonella.

-### Tuning the Catalytic Activity of Bacterial Microcompartments
+### Tuning the catalytic activity of bacterial microcompartments

 <!-- ## Miscellaneous
  -->